bluecars-dev/Codebase-transformer/README.md

 # Codebase-transformer
 An AI program that transforms codebases from target language to target language using natural languge constrinats.

-the demo shows a fortran calculator converted into c++
+The demo shows a fortran calculator from 1960s converted into modern c++